 Will there be a second season of Watchmen?

-Unfortunately, a second season of Watchmen is looking highly unlikely, at least not with Lindelof at the helm.
+A second season of Watchmen could be on the cards – but not with Lindelof at the helm.

 He told Entertainment Weekly: “I wanted everyone to know this is not the middle of the trilogy, this is not the beginning of a seven-season run.
 In my opinion, the best iteration of any season of Watchmen would mirror the original [graphic novel] in that it would be a self-contained story with the resolution of a fundamental mystery.